markopetrins/sand-lake-lodge/images/README.md

 # Image Organization

-This directory contains all images used throughout the Sand Lake Lodge website, organized by purpose for better efficiency and maintainability.
+This directory contains all images used throughout the Sand Lake Shores website, organized by purpose for better efficiency and maintainability.

 ## Directory Structure